Do I need a lawyer to incorporate?

 - In the first step, Articles of Incorporation are prepared, filed and issued with the Ministry.

 - In the Second Step, organizational resolutions must be prepared which organize the new corporation and issue shares to the shareholders.
 As well, in the case of provincial corporations, an information return must be filed with the Ministry within 60 days of incorporation which informs the Ministry about its organization.
 At that point in time, the incorporation is complete.

 The online websites offering incorporation for extremely low fees complete the First Step only.
 They log in to the government website and give the Articles of Incorporation to you.
 However, you could do this very same service yourself by logging in to the government website and having the Articles issued without any third party involvement.
 These online incorporation services have added zero value to a service that’s already provided to the public by both the Provincial and Federal governments for free.
 They then send these Articles to you under the guise that the incorporation is complete.
-You have essentially paid the $100 or $200 for no reason at all, as you could do the same on your own by accessing the government websites intended for the public and obtaining issued Articles of Incorporation.
+You have essentially paid the $100 or $200 for no reason at all, as you could have done the same on your own by accessing the government websites intended for the public and obtaining issued Articles of Incorporation.